 Released in 1995

-The delightful "Kalalimba", however, evokes the spirit of South Africa and also Congolese music in its lively, totally addictive, lilting guitar picking sound.
-It is very much in the style of Ray Phiri, who featured on Paul Simon's "Graceland".
+The delightful Kamalimba, however, evokes the spirit of South Africa and also Congolese music in its lively, totally addictive, lilting guitar picking sound.
+It is very much in the style of Ray Phiri, who featured on Paul Simon's Graceland.
 There is a lot of that album in this track.
 It is just an effervescent pleasure to listen to.
 Try keeping still.

 Niamatoutou Kono is a return to the slow-paced groove of Mali with a beguiling vocal and, once again, a truly superb bass interjected with some sumptuous brass.
 Near the end the beat picks up a bit and it is just wonderful.
 When the saxophone comes in - oh yes.
 Just check out that groovy bass/drum/brass intro to Tolonté Sebessa.
 The horn charts on here are simply sumptuous.
 The guitar too.
 The music of the Gods.

 Dounia is an effortless piece of rhythmic slow shuffle, with some sublime saxophone.
 The guitar in the gracefully seductive Kanou Salé is marvellous too.
 Fourou Kolon has another captivating insistent beat to it.
 I will run out of superlatives soon.
 No wonder so many Western musicians look to this music for influence and inspiration.
 Superb.